Nevada Court Records

 - Walk-in retail location: Register with Cash Pay Today to get a Consumer ID or call 1–844–340-CASH(2274) to complete the registration and get a close retail location.

-The requestor’s name, birth date, phone number, address, and email is typically required during registration.
-After registration, the requestor is required to provide the retail clerk with the inmate’s name and I. D., along with the requestor’s Consumer ID and cash.
+The requestor’s name, birth date, phone number, address, and email are typically required during registration.
+After registration, the requestor is required to provide the retail clerk with the inmate’s name and ID, along with the requestor’s Consumer ID and cash.
 A nominal fee is charged per deposit.

 For county jail payment, interested persons may make payments at the kiosks in jail lobbies or contact the county sheriff in the county where the inmate is detained.
-The Nevada Department of Public Safety provides a list of Nevada Sheriff contact details in the state.
+The Nevada Department of Public Safety provides a list of Nevada sheriffs' contact details.